United States

 All employees are expected to wear seat belts at all times while in a moving vehicle being used for company business, whether they are the driver or a passenger.
 The use of handheld cell phones (for any purposes – calls, texting, email, driving directions, music, etc.) whether personal or business-owned, while behind the wheel of a moving vehicle being used on company business is strictly prohibited.
 You may utilize hands-free technology when appropriate and allowed by local law.
 Engaging in other distracting activities including, but not limited to, eating, putting on makeup, reading or changing radio stations or music, is also strongly discouraged while driving, even when in slow-moving traffic.
 Use of alcohol, drugs or other substances, including prescription or over-the-counter medications that in any way impair driving ability, is prohibited.
 All employees are expected to follow all driving laws and safety rules such as adherence to posted speed limits and directional signs, use of turn signals, and avoidance of confrontational or offensive behavior while driving.

 Non-employees and non-business-related passengers are strictly prohibited in company vehicles.
 Employees should never allow anyone to ride in any part of the vehicle not specifically intended for passenger use and/or any seat that does not include a working seat belt.
-Employees are also expected to report any moving or parking violations received while driving on company business and/or in company vehicles.
+Employees are also expected to report any traffic incidents, no matter how minor, as well as any moving or parking violations received while driving on company business and/or in company vehicles.
 Any fines will be the employee’s responsibility.

 Failure to adhere to these procedures may result in disciplinary action up to and including termination.